Our experience

 Giving back to the community has always been and will continue to be a core value at Arnold Bloch Leibler.
 Today, we represent a diverse group of public interest, charitable and not-for-profit organisations on a pro bono basis, including many organisations and communities progressing their native title and land rights aspirations.

 We aim to make a real and valuable contribution to civil society by offering strategic legal advice in the public interest to defend or assert rights, develop the law or improve the administration of justice.
-Our clients are active in the cultural, health, religious, Indigenous and environmental sectors.

-Our efforts have achieved significant outcomes for a wide variety of people.
 We have contributed to legislative reform and played a part in improving the understanding of social issues.

 We also advise not-for-profit groups on critically important corporate governance and associated legal matters, including how best to structure their not-for-profit operations to help achieve tax exempt and deductible gift recipient status.
 This work is crucial to ensure their financial viability.